bruceravel/demeter/documentation/Athena/other/meta.rst

 installation.
 This is a piece of perl code which performs the following chores:

 #.
-Very quickly recognize whether a file comes from the beamline.
-Speed
+Very quickly recognize whether a file comes from the
-   is essential as every file will be checked sequentially against every beamline plugin.
-If a beamline plugin is slow to determine this, then the use of Athena or other applications will be noticeably affected.
+   beamline.
+Speed is essential as every file will be checked sequentially against every beamline plugin.
+If a beamline plugin is slow to determine this, then the use of :demeter:`athena` or other applications will be noticeably affected.

 #.
 Recognize semantic content from the file header.
 Where possible, map
    this content onto defined XDI headers.
 Other semantic content is